 This chart gives similar information to the map, but it is more precise and includes the nation as a whole.

-Notes: Horizontal axis has log scale.
-Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and Bureau of Economic Analysis.
-The cumulative COVID-19 mortality rates of Black residents and White residents are more similar in Kentucky, Ohio, and Pennsylvania than in the nation as a whole.
+Notes: Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and Bureau of Economic Analysis.